 Covers the most important international biomedical literature from 1947 to the present day and all articles are indexed in depth using Elsevier's Life Science Emtree thesaurus; includes all MEDLINE titles, and additional 2,900+ journals that are not covered by MEDLINE.
 Includes conference abstracts from important biomedical, drug and medical device conferences dating back to 2009.
 It has 64 drug subheadings, including 47 routes of administration, 4 medical device subheadings, 14 disease subheadings, several thousand terms for related medical procedures, over 3,000 specific terms for general and medical devices, etc.

-Emerald is a publisher of magazines and scholarly journals covering business and management, some engineering, and librarianship.
+Including Emerald Engineering eJournal Collection of 19 titles, Emerald is a publisher of magazines and scholarly journals covering business and management, some engineering, and librarianship.
 The Emerald Fulltext database provides access to nearly all of their publications.
 Materials in Emerald are appropriate for all levels of students or researchers, although the scholarly articles are more appropriate for seniors or higher level students and researchers.
-This database now also includes the Emerald Engineering eJournal Collection of 19 titles.

 EndNote Basic (formerly EndNote Web) is a free version of EndNote available for institutions which subscribe to ISI Databases, like Web of Science.
 It is a reference manager software program that allows you to collect and organize your references and to create bibliographies.
 It allows you to either type in or capture references from databases.